 Ancestry Composition is even more powerful if you have a biological parent who is also in the 23andMe database and sharing with you.
-By comparing your parents' DNA to your own, Ancestry Composition can determine how your ancestry composition was inherited, and display which portions of your ancestry came from which parent.
+By comparing your parents' DNA to your own, Ancestry Composition can determine how your DNA was inherited, and display which portions of your ancestry came from which parent.

 Connecting with a parent may also increase the resolution of your assignments.
-That translates into better Ancestry Composition results, in the sense that you might see more assignment to the fine-resolution ancestries: for example, more Scandinavian and less Northern European.
+That translates into better Ancestry Composition results, in the sense that you might see more assignment to the fine-resolution ancestries: for example, more Scandinavian and less Broadly Northern European.

 |Summary: If Ancestry Composition only used your autosomal chromosomes to calculate Inheritance, both sexes would share 50% with each parent.
 The inclusion of the X chromosome creates an uneven split for males.|